no-gravity/TwitterToNitter/README.md

 If you are new to bookmarklets, here is how they work:

 - 1: Bookmark some page.
 It does not matter which one.
-- 2: Edit the Bookmark and replace the URL with the "javascript:h=[...]" line above, including the "javascript:", upt to the final ";".
+- 2: Edit the Bookmark and replace the URL with the "javascript:h=[...]" line above, including the "javascript:", up to the final ";".
+Give it a nice name.
 - 3: It works :) Every time you click the bookmark, it will select a random Nitter instance to show the current tweet.

 You can try it right now on the tweet in which I announced it: